 If the department chair and the appointee are near relatives (see APM 520 for definition) or close collaborators, the chair should recuse themselves and the vice chair (or other senior faculty member, such as a former department chair) should prepare the review file and draft the departmental recommendation letter.
 To determine if the appointee has collaborated with the department chair or vice chair, check the appointee's bio-bib to see if they have published with the appointee within the past five years.
-If so, another faculty member will need to author the departmental recommendation letter.
+If so, another faculty member will need to author the departmental recommendation letter and the solicitation of external referees, as applicable.
+A close collaborator is generally defined as someone who has published and/or who has worked on a grant or project with the appointee within the previous five (5) years.

 If the appointee holds appointments (salaried or non-salaried) in two or more departments, each department must evaluate the appointee and provide a recommendation letter.
-The home department, as identified in the payroll system, prepares the file and provides a copy to the other department(s) for evaluation.
+The home department prepares the file and provides a copy to the other department(s) for evaluation.
 The chairs of each department may submit separate letters of recommendation or elect to co-author one letter.